freeradical13/freeradical13.github.io/index.md

 [Vascular plants][] (tracheophytes) have vascular tissues ([steles][]) which propagate resources to the entire plant, allowing for very large plants.
 These vascular tissues include xylem and thinner-walled phloem.
 In some cases, stele is a combination of xylem and phloem whereas in others, they are separate.
 Xylem and phloem transport liquid and dissolved substances (collectively called [sap][]) using [bulk flow][] from higher to lower pressure independent of solute concentration (as in osmosis).
 Vascular plants have a dominant sporophyte generation.

-[Transpiration][] creates negative pressure which drives additional water uptake and bulk flow of sap upwards (using hydrogen bonding water cohesion) through the vascular system.
+[Transpiration][] creates negative pressure which drives additional water uptake and bulk flow of sap upwards (using hydrogen bonding to create water cohesion) through the vascular system.
 Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

 The [xylem][] transports most water and minerals in sap from the roots to the shoots using [tracheid cells][] and [vessel element cells][] which have walls strengthened with the polymer [lignin][].
 In a mature xylem, both cell types are dead even as they function.
 At night, when there is little transpiration, root cells continue to pump in ions into the xylem which lowers the water potential pressure, which leads to water pumping in due to osmosis, which generates [root pressure][] to push sap up the xylem.
 If root pressure pushes sap faster than the rate of transpiration, this results in [guttation][] which is the excretion of water droplets on plant leaves, although this should not be confused with [dew][] which is condensed atmospheric moisture.